maxshuang/maxshuang.github.io/_posts/Ongoing/translate/Algorithm-Graph.md

                     if(e.Weight()+dist_to_[e.Src()] < dist_to_[e.Dest()]) {
                     edge_to_[e.Dest()]=e;
                     dist_to_[e.Dest()]=e.Weight()+dist_to_[e.Src()];
-                    // if vertex is not on queue, push it for next round if(!on_que_[e.Dest()]) {
+                    // if vertice is not on queue, push it for next round if(!on_que_[e.Dest()]) {
                         que_.push(e.Dest());
                         on_que_[e.Dest()]=true;